slab/quill/README.md

 Testing
 ---

-To run some of the tests you will need [phantomjs](http://phantomjs.org/).

 ### Unit tests

 Visit build/tests/unit.html to run unit tests or run:

-    make unit
+    make test

 ### Browser Testing

 You can run the unit tests on all browsers on your machine by running:

-    make testem
+    make test-all

-You can also test on different operating systems or browsers not installed on your computer.
-To set this up run:
+You can also test on different operating systems or browsers on Browserstack:

-    ./node_modules/.bin/browserstack setup
-    Username: StypiAPIUser
-    Password: tandemtype
-    Tunnel private key:
-    Tunnel API key: m2LGGyTRgKd453bAQhcb

-To be clear the tunnel private key should be left blank.
-Then to run on the remote browsers run:
+    export BROWSER_STACK_USERNAME=yourusername
+    export BROWSER_STACK_ACCESS_KEY=yourapikey

-    make testem-remote
+    make test-remote

 ### Webdriver Testing
 For webdriver unit tests, run: